-AmnioBand® Viable Membrane is an aseptically processed and cryopreserved human amnion membrane for use as an acute or chronic wound covering.
+AmnioBand® Viable Membrane is an aseptically processed, cryopreserved viable human amnion membrane allograft for use as an acute or chronic wound covering.

-• Maintains inherent growth factors, matrix proteins, and endogenous viable cells shown to support host tissue remodeling
+• Maintains inherent growth factors, matrix proteins, as well as a population of viable endogenous, adherent progenitor cells

 • Can be used for a wide array of acute and chronic wounds

 • Conforms to anatomy and maintains surface contact